 Make designating a sober driver your game plan this Super Bowl Sunday

-The public is encouraged to use #677 to report dangerous or impaired drivers, as well as drug activity.
+The public is encouraged to use #677 to report impaired drivers and drug activity.